JoaoVictor834/PatoBot/README.md

         // To use bot is
         this.bot

-        // Here is the code of the event console.log('Hello Word!')
+        // Here is the code of the command console.log('Hello Word!')

         this.bot.send('Hello Word 2!')